 Over at Shapely Prose, they've got a great post about this that says it more eloquently than I can, encouraging us to remember what we accomplished in 2008 as we look forward to 2009.

-1. Passed my first field exam and my German language exam.
+Here's my brief list of what I'm proud of:1.
+Passed my first field exam and my German language exam.

 2. Wrote several catalogue entries for (eventual) publication.